This post contains affiliate links. Read the full disclosure here.

 Jump to Recipe

-Are you ready for the best cookie dough bar ever?
-These no bake cookie dough bars are so easy to make, require simple ingredients, and are freezer friendly!
-The combination of edible cookie dough on top of a thick layer of brownie dough is the best of both worlds, and every cookie dough lover's dream.
+These cookie dough brownie bites are so easy to make, require simple ingredients, and are freezer friendly!
+The combination of edible cookie dough on top of a thick layer of brownie dough is the best of both worlds, and every cookie dough lover’s dream.

 cookie dough bar stacked